 Cats have very specific nutritional needs, which may vary as they get on in years.
-Whilst you should always consult your vet to determine the best diet and feeding schedule to suit your cat, our answers to these 6 common questions will equip you with the basic knowledge to better understand your cat as she ages.
+Whilst you should always consult your healthcare advisor or vet to determine the best diet and feeding schedule to suit your cat, our answers to these 6 common questions will equip you with the basic knowledge to better understand your cat as she ages.

 1. The right senior cat food